wieschoo/BotSuite/README.md

 The following project is under the terms of the BSD 2-Clause License:
 <pre>
-Copyright (c) 2013, wieschoo & enWare
+Copyright (c) 2013/2014, wieschoo & Binary Overdrive

 All rights reserved.